leanprover/vscode-lean4/README.md

 ## Extension Settings

-This extension contributes the following settings (for a complete list, open the VS Code Settings and scroll to "Lean configuration"):
+This extension contributes the following settings (for a complete list, open the VS Code Settings and type `Lean4` in the search box):

 ### Server settings

 * `lean4.executablePath`: specifies the name of the Lean executable to be used when starting the Lean language server.
 Most users (i.e. those using `elan`) should not ever need to change this.
 If you are bundling Lean and `vscode-lean` with [Portable mode VS Code](https://code.visualstudio.com/docs/editor/portable), you might find it useful to specify a relative path to Lean.
 This can be done by starting this setting string with `%extensionPath%`; the extension will replace this with the absolute path of the extension folder.
 For example, with the default directory setup in Portable mode, `%extensionPath%/../../../lean` will point to `lean` in the same folder as the VS Code executable / application.

 * `lean4.serverEnv`: specifies any Environment variables to add to the Lean 4 language server environment.
-Note that when opening a remote folder using VS Code the Lean 4 language server will be running on that remote machine.
+Note that when opening a [remote folder](https://code.visualstudio.com/docs/remote/ssh) using VS Code the Lean 4 language server will be running on that remote machine.

 * `lean4.serverEnvPaths`: specifies any additional paths to add to the Lean 4 language server environment PATH variable.
-Note that when opening a remote folder using VS Code the Lean 4 language server will be running on that remote machine.

 * `lean4.serverArgs`: specifies any additional arguments to pass on the `lean --server` command line.